Mansoor-P/Software-Learnings/Sping-anotations.md

 }
 ```

+**Explanation**:
+- Automatically injects the required dependencies.

-#### @Qualifier
+### @Qualifier

-This annotation is used to disambiguate when there are multiple beans of the same type.
-In this example, the bean with the qualifier "myRepositoryImpl" is injected.
+Disambiguates between multiple beans of the same type.
+It is used along with `@Autowired` to specify which bean to inject.

 ```java
 @Controller